Alton Towers: Adventure Land

 Adventure Land is a small family area featuring Spinball Whizzer; based on a pinball machine in which the car is the ball whizzing around the machine.
-The ride originally had this name, until 2010 when it was known as Sonic Spinball until the name change back in 2016 when a contract ended with SEGA after six years.
+The ride originally had this name, until 2010 when it was known as Sonic Spinball.
+It regained its original name in 2016 when the contract ended with SEGA after six years.
 The ride is a Maurer Söhne spinning roller coaster, in which riders sit in cars that can spin on their base whilst travelling at speed around the track.
-Spinball Whizzer is now part of The Towers, alongside Cuckoo Cars Driving School, Hex and the Alton Towers Dungeon.

 Adventure Land is named after the adventure play ground which previously sat on the site.
 The former play area was one of the attractions of a larger area called Kiddies Kingdom.
 In 1996, Kiddies Kingdom was split into Adventure Land and Storybook Land.